 - 3. To record data, select the Arm Recording icon at any time. - 4.
 Select the type of data file to generate: Binary or CSV.
-The CSV file is the most common and can be viewed and processed by data editors such as Microsoft Excel ®.
+The CSV file is the most common and can be viewed and processed by data editors such as Microsoft Excel ®. - 5.
+To save a settings file when creating a data file, check the box next to this option.
+This settings file is the same as selecting Export Settings from the Settings menu.

-If the data is recorded in Binary format it will require a translation program that utilizes the LORD MicroStrain® $MIP^{TM}$ Data Communications Protocol to make it user-readable.
+If the data is recorded in Binary format it will require a translation program that utilizes the LORD Sensing MIP Data Communications Protocol to make it user-readable.